aminelkl/email_bot/README.md

 # Mail bot
-bot that send email in python
+bot that send an email x times to the same email destinator

+**Only for educational purpose